TN72 GPS Receiver

 TN72 GPS – X configuration uses SIL 3 in the transponder settings, and fully satisfies the technical requirements of FAR 91.227 for 2020 compliance.
 Light-sport, experimental and homebuilt pilots who have fitted a TN72 are now flying inside ADS-B airspace and have passed FAA compliance checks with flying colours.

-TN72 GPS – TABS (Traffic Aircraft Beacon System) configuration uses SIL 1 in the transponder settings.
+TN72 GPS – TABS (Traffic Awareness Beacon System) configuration uses SIL 1 in the transponder settings.
 TABS is the FAA technical standard that enables voluntary equipage of ADS-B Out.
 The TN72 using TABS is ideal for certified gliders and Part 23 aircraft, operating outside of U.S. 2020 rule ADS-B airspace as a means of enhancing visibility and triggering traffic.

 Glider customers in the U.S. looking to get ADS-B equipped may wish to see our ADS-B gliding guidance document this highlights equipment and regulations, for both certified and experimental gliders.
 In Europe and other countries, where the use of ADS-B equipment is voluntary, then the TN72 TABS configuration is the best way to remain visible to other traffic.